Swirrl/linked-data-frames/README.md

 The cube is modelled as a tidy table of observations with a column for each component property.
 The columns whose values are RDF resources are given a special type: either `ldf_resource` or `ldf_interval`.

+For examples of how to work with data cubes please see the following vignettes:

+- `vignette("mapping-statistical-geography")`: explains how to download geographic resources and use them to plot a thematic map.
+- `vignette("tabulate-datacube")`: explains how to transform a tidy table of observations by cross-tabulating them back to format used in the original publication.
+- `vignette("merging-datacubes")`: explains how to combine data cubes together to enrich data and create novel analyses.

 ### Modelling RDF resources as vectors

 Resources in RDF are identified with URIs that are described with a set of statements.
 Each statement specifies the value of a given property for the resource.
 We can represent this in R using a character vector for the URIs together with a data frame for the descriptions.
 That data frame includes a "uri" column to identify the resource being described in each row.